73junito/autolearnpro/README.md

 ## Contributing

 Please follow the PR template and ensure CI checks pass.
-See `docs/debugging_policy.md` for privacy and debugging rules.
+See `docs/debugging_policy.md` for privacy and debugging rules.\n